NamazuStudios/elements/readme.md

 - Code should only be merged into master as the product of a pull request and should almost never be pushed right to master.
 - There is no CI (yet) so clean pushes are on the honor system.
-- At least one other person must review and pass code before committing it to master.
+- At least one other person must review and collectionPassExecutionHandler code before committing it to master.
 - If a branch conflicts with master, it is the responsibility of the coder who owns the branch to merge master back and ensure it does not conflict.